kowainik/relude/README.md

 your own `Prelude` with some custom functions, not provided by `relude`.
 To use the trick, perform the following steps:

-1. Replace the `base` dependency with corresponding version of `base-noprelude` in your `.cabal` file.
+1. Replace the `base` dependency with the corresponding version of `base-noprelude` in your `.cabal` file.
-2. Add a `relude` dependency to your `.cabal` file.
+2. Add the `relude` dependency to your `.cabal` file.
 3. Add the following `Prelude` module to your project (both to filesystem and to `exposed-modules`):
    ```haskell
    module Prelude